pholser/junit-quickcheck/src/site/markdown/usage/shrinking.md

 It might not be obvious from looking at this particular failing value why the implementation of `Integers.isPrime()` is incorrect.
-It would be nice to find smaller values, if possible, for which the property is also shown not to hold.
-When shrinking is enabled:
+It would be nice to find smaller values, if possible, for which the property also does not hold.
+With shrinking enabled:

 ```java
     @RunWith(JUnitQuickcheck.class)